rabinkmc/django-test/readme.md

 ## Add Postgres database

-If you haven't added your server during provisioning:
+If you haven't added your database during provisioning:

 To add a postgres database: go to Servers > Databases > Add new Database